Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 Otherwise, some segment prefix is resolved to this declaration and the rest of the chain is unresolved, as the resolved declaration doesn't have any suitable nested symbols.

-This should be also taken into account when resolving links in KDoc:
+This was also to be taken into account when resolving links in KDoc:
-Before performing a [scope reduction](#scope-reduction-algorithm) for relative names, the resolver has to make sure that there are no non-function declarations matching some segment prefix of the given name in a more local scope.
+Before performing a [scope reduction](#scope-reduction-algorithm) for relative names, the resolver had to make sure that there were no non-function declarations matching some segment prefix of the given name in a more local scope.
-If such a declaration is found in some scope, then there is no need to process all further scopes, as the compiler would resolve this segment prefix to the declaration in this scope.
+If such a declaration was found in some scope, then there is no need to process all further scopes, as the compiler would resolve this segment prefix to the declaration in this scope.

 ```kotlin